Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-The recent ruling of the Court of Cassation, no. 15212 of May 30, 2023, offers significant insights into the evaluation of evidence concerning the separation of spouses.
-The Court addressed a case in which the responsibility for abandoning the marital home was disputed, highlighting the importance of the burden of proof in the context of separations.
+The recent order of the Court of Cassation, no. 15212 of May 30, 2023, offers significant insights into the evaluation of evidence in matters of spousal separation.
+The Court addressed a case where responsibility for the abandonment of the marital home was contested, highlighting the importance of the burden of proof in the context of separations.

 The Case Analyzed by the Court of Cassation

-In the case at hand, the Court of Appeal of Bari had upheld the appeal of B.B. and revoked the separation charge against him, despite the clear abandonment of the marital home.
+In the case at hand, the Court of Appeal of Bari had upheld the appeal of B.B. and revoked the pronouncement of separation adjudication against him, despite the evident abandonment of the marital home.
 The appellant, A.A., challenged the decision, arguing that the Court had not adequately considered the evidentiary elements presented in the first instance.

-The Court of Cassation established that the voluntary abandonment of the marital home is, by itself, sufficient to charge the separation, unless it is proven that such abandonment was caused by the behavior of the other spouse.
+The Court of Cassation established that the voluntary abandonment of the marital domicile is, in itself, sufficient to attribute fault for the separation, unless it is proven that such abandonment was caused by the conduct of the other spouse.

 According to Article 151 of the Civil Code, the judge must carefully examine the circumstances that led to the separation.
-The Court reiterated that the burden of proof lies with the spouse who abandoned the marital home, who must demonstrate that the abandonment was caused by intolerable behavior from the other spouse.
+The Court reiterated that the burden of proof lies with the party who abandoned the marital domicile, who must demonstrate that the abandonment was caused by intolerable behavior of the other spouse.

 • The spouse must prove that the intolerability of cohabitation was already present at the time of abandonment.

-• Admissions by one party can be used as indicators, but not as confessions.
+• Admissions by a party can be used as circumstantial evidence, but not as confessions.

 • The assessment must also consider the presence of minor children and their well-being.